Shtkddud123/MD-codes-/README.md

 # MD-codes-

-I've included files I've used during the course of my PhD - some of them involve calculating the stress and pressor tensor of a MD simulation of bilayers.
+StressPython - Includes some of the Python codes used for calculating the stress tensors of the MD simuations I used.